What is an Argumentative Essay?

 Tips to Write an Impressive Argumentative Essay

-Learning how to write an argumentative essay will be useful to you, but reading these tips will further help you create an impressive piece of writing.
+Reading these tips will help you create an impressive piece of writing.

 - Always draft an outline before writing the actual essay.
 It will make your essay well-structured and coherent.